dougsweetser/Q/docs/Math/complex_quaternions.md

 In this essay, the physics of space-time will drive the discussion, not accidents of history.
-The words for real and imaginary numbers arose from a catfight between mathematicians over complex numbers.
+The words for real and imaginary numbers arose from a cat fight between mathematicians over complex numbers.
 The labels I will use always have to be tied to space-time.
 Please consider this odd constraint a playful way to think differently about numbers for physics